haproxytech/kubernetes-ingress/documentation/controller.md

 ### `--localpeer-port`

-  Sets the port used by the HAProxy peers protocol to synchronize the rate limiting stick tables between controller replicas.
-Each replica announces itself as a peer on this port (pod IP and port), so rate limit counters are shared and a client is rate limited globally even when its requests hit different replicas.
-The port should be the same on all replicas and reachable between them, and it must not be already used inside the pod.
+  Sets the TCP port used in HAProxy peer entries managed by the controller's `localinstance` peer section.
+HAProxy uses this peer section for generated stick tables, including request rate limiting.
+The controller manages the running pod's peer entry and reconciles entries for pods that belong to the same controller Deployment, DaemonSet, or ReplicaSet.
+Expose this port between controller pods when peer replication is required.
+This option is not a general static peer mesh configuration; manually defined peer sections are not reconciled by this controller logic.

 Possible values: